Bridge: Substructure

 Abutments are an important element of a substructure.
 Beam bridges (left) direct force vertically into the abutments; some arch bridges (right) direct forces diagonally.
 1 Deck, 2 Abutments, 3 Subsoil, 4 Load on bridge, 5 Force from abutment into subsoil.

 Construction of all bridge types begins by creating the substructure.
-The first elements built are typically the footings and abutments, which are typically large blocks of reinforced concrete, entirely or partially buried underground.
+The first elements built are usually the footings and abutments, which are typically large blocks of reinforced concrete, entirely or partially buried underground.
 The footings and abutments support the entire weight of the bridge, and transfer the weight to the subsoil.
 Based on their height-to-width ratio, footings are categorized as: shallow (height is less than width) or deep (height is greater than width).
 If the subsoil cannot support the load placed on the footings, pilings must first be driven below the footings: pilings are long structures – made of wood, steel, or concrete – placed vertically below footings.
 Some pilings reach down and rest on bedrock; others rely on friction to prevent the footing from sinking lower.

 Abutments are usually located at the ends of a bridge deck, where it reaches the subsoil.
 They direct the weight into the subsoil, either vertically or diagonally.
 Abutments may also act as retaining walls, keeping the subsoil under the approach road from eroding.
 After footings for the piers have been created, the piers and pier caps are built to complete the substructure.
 (Note: A pier cap is a block of concrete at the top of a pier, upon which rests the deck.)
 Suspension bridges usually require anchorages, which are large reinforced concrete blocks solidly anchored into the earth – they must be exceptionally heavy and tied into the subsoil because they must withstand the lateral pull of the large cables that hold the entire deck and live load.
 (Note: Self-anchored suspension bridges do not require anchorages.)